 - Strong organization skills and track record of managing projects to meet deadlines and achieve milestones over time.

 The work of this position is designed to be part-time and can be completed alongside full time responsibilities as a teacher or education leader.
-Consultants should be prepared to work approximately 10-25 hours per month with the most involved work in October during the assessment item review season.
+Consultants should be prepared to work approximately 10-25 hours per month.
 In addition, consultants should be willing to take conference calls on short notice and willing to meet in Nashville occasionally as needed.

-Consultants will be expected to track time worked and will be paid at a daily rate of $350 per day with a maximum potential for work of $8,500.
-In addition, consultants will be reimbursed for all related travel expenses.
+Consultants will be expected to track time worked and will be paid at a daily rate of $250 per day with a maximum potential for work of $10,000.
+In addition, consultants will be reimbursed for all related travel expenses per state travel guidelines.

-All interested applicants please send a resume and letter of intent to Monty Wilson, deputy director of content and resources, James.M.Wilson@tn.gov by 5 p.m.
-CST on July 14, 2014.
+All interested applicants please send a resume and letter of intent to Tammy Shelton, executive director of content and resources, Tammy.L.Shelton@tn.gov.

 The letter of intent should not be longer than two pages, typed, double-spaced and should include:

-- Why you are interested in being a state level social studies consultant.
+- Why you are interested in being a state level reading consultant.